Manhunt in Space: Plot

-Down on Cassa 7, Space Traffic Controller Ken (James Griffith) is secretly a double agent working for the pirates, and informs them of Rocky Jones' arrival.
+Down on Cassa 7, Space Traffic Controller Ken is secretly a double agent working for the pirates, and informs them of Rocky Jones' arrival.
 The pirates come to Cassa 7 and capture Rocky, who is bound and tied next to Ken's Martian assistant Hagar Nu, also bound and tied.
 Hagar Nu explains to Jones that he was kidnapped by Ken in order to frame him as the inside pirate collaborator.
 Jones and Hagar manage to escape, and Jones manages to trick the pirates into thinking his (still invisible) ship is no longer on the planet by switching a mark Ken had made on a platform to denote its location.
 Ken is captured by Jones, but manages to break free for a moment and warn the pirates over the loudspeaker.
 Hagar plants plastic explosives in the nozzle of the pirate's ship which will detonate on takeoff, but Jones is determined to take them alive and leaves to warn the pirates of the danger.
 Rinkman ignores Jones' warning and a fight ensues.
 The other pirates attempt to launch, but the ship doesn't respond, and a fistfight between Jones, Winky, and the pirates ensues, with Space Rangers emerging victorious.
 Winky reveals that he had disabled the ship's fuel pumps, thus preventing it from launching.
 The film ends with Winky pondering whether or not a girl is still waiting for him to go on a date, and offering to see if she has a friend for Jones.

-The story is continued in Crash of the Moons.
+The story is continued in Crash of Moons.